|

 Taking the Yerevan to Garni Bus

-To get to Gai Bus Station from the city center of Yerevan, grab bus #63 (100 AMD/0.25$) and get off at Gai Avenue where tucked away between two small patches of a park you will find the buses idling.
+To get to Gai Bus Station from the city center, grab bus #63 (100 AMD/0.25$) and get off at Gai Avenue.
+You will find the 266/284 buses idling between two small patches of a park.

-If you only want to visit Garni Temple, get off at Garni, obviously.
+If you want to visit only Garni Temple, get off at Garni.

 Which one to visit first: Garni Temple or the Symphony of Stones?

-One reason you might want to visit the Symphony of Stones first though is that there’s a secret back entrance to the Garni Temple site from a pathway that starts down at the Symphony of Stones’s gorge.
+One reason you might want to visit the Symphony of Stones first if you’re alone is that there’s a secret back entrance to the Garni Temple site from a pathway that starts down at the Symphony of Stones’s gorge.
+This allows you to skip the entrance fee, which for foreigners is double the locals’ rate – I hate these.

-I visited the Symphony of Stones first because I was coming from Geghard Monastery and it is closer to it.
-Since I hitchhiked, I just asked to be dropped off closer to the entrance and walked the rest.
+I visited the Symphony of Stones first because I came from Geghard Monastery and it is closer.

 Symphony of Stones